 Coping with trauma

-Painful emotions that do not find empathic attunement become traumatic.
-In coping with a trauma, the responsiveness following an event is therefore also important.
+Painful emotions that do not find empathic attunement also become traumatic.
+In coping with trauma, the responsiveness following an event is therefore also important.
 Trauma has two parts.
-The source of painful feelings is the first part, the absence of emotional understanding becomes the second part.
+The source of painful feelings is the first part, the absence of emotional understanding is the second part.
 Bearing the emotions alone, becomes unendurable (1).

 The context of your life at the time of a traumatic event also matters.
-If a terrifying experience happens to you as a child, perhaps even before language, the experience can get locked in far inside.
-If a traumatic event happens to you as an adult, and you have a reliable support network available, you will have better chances of escaping serious impact.
+If you are exposed to ongoing stress and abuse as a child, perhaps even before language, the experience can get locked in far inside.
+If a traumatic event happens to you as an adult, and you have a reliable support network available, you may have better chances of escaping serious impact.

 An animal during life threat runs!

 Trauma impacts on the nervous system and the brain.
 The nervous system makes decisions without our “permission”.
-During a trauma, the lower brain shuts down, bypassing the prefrontal cortex and any sense of choice for us.
+The lower brain shuts down, bypassing the prefrontal cortex and any sense of choice for us.
 (2)

 “If it hurts, hide it” – Michael Martin Murphy